compilando/japmux/generated/japmux-api/docs/TenantsApi.md

 # **tenantControllerCreate**
 > TenantDto tenantControllerCreate(createTenantDto)

 Creates a new tenant in the system.
-This operation requires global admin privileges.
+This operation requires admin or tenant admin privileges.

 ### Example